ibm-cloud-docs/containers/cs_storage_file.md

     ```
     {: codeblock}

-  - **Example stateful set with anti-affinity rule and delayed file storage creation:**
+  - **Example stateful set with anti-affinity rule and delayed {{site.data.keyword.filestorage_short}} creation:**

     The following example shows how to deploy NGINX as a stateful set with 3 replicas.
-The stateful set does not specify the region and zone where the file storage is created.
+The stateful set does not specify the region and zone where the {{site.data.keyword.filestorage_short}} is created.
 Instead, the stateful set uses an anti-affinity rule to ensure that the pods are spread across worker nodes and zones.
 Worker node anti-affinity is achieved by defining the `app: nginx` label.
 This label instructs the Kubernetes scheduler to not schedule a pod on a worker node if a pod with the same label already runs on this worker node.
 The `topologykey: failure-domain.beta.kubernetes.io/zone` label restricts this anti-affinity rule even more and prevents the pod to be scheduled on a worker node that is located in the same zone as a worker node that already runs a pod with the `app: nginx` label.
-For each stateful set pod, two PVCs are created as defined in the `volumeClaimTemplates` section, but the creation of the file storage instances is delayed until a stateful set pod that uses the storage is scheduled.
+For each stateful set pod, two PVCs are created as defined in the `volumeClaimTemplates` section, but the creation of the {{site.data.keyword.filestorage_short}} instances is delayed until a stateful set pod that uses the storage is scheduled.
 This setup is referred to as [topology-aware volume scheduling](https://kubernetes.io/blog/2018/10/11/topology-aware-volume-provisioning-in-kubernetes/).

     ```yaml
     apiVersion: storage.k8s.io/v1